alissatroiano/Dash/README.md

 - The steps taken to properly configure Flask and MongoDB were learned by following Code Institute's 'Data Centric Development' module.

-- The steps taken to properly install node modules via npm were aquired from [Codeburst's](https://codeburst.io) article, ["Deploying a Flask App with NPM modules on Heroku"](https://codeburst.io/deploying-a-flask-app-with-npm-modules-on-heroku-203a73ec5654)

 ### Content

 - The 'Vegan Chili' recipe was copied from [delish](https://www.delish.com/cooking/recipe-ideas/g1428/fall-vegetarian-recipes/?slide=1) and [FromMyBowl](https://frommybowl.com/easy-vegan-chili/#tasty-recipes-4728)